 Standard corks aren’t always air-tight, and their performance can vary according to the environment.
 Too dry, and they might shrink and let air pass.
 Too wet, and they might get moldy or give a cork taste to the wine.

-jedoch, they are very common, you usually have one just with your bottle (don’t get me started on caps…), and can be adjusted in seconds, no pumping needed.
+sin embargo, they are very common, you usually have one just with your bottle (don’t get me started on caps…), and can be adjusted in seconds, no pumping needed.

-Ebenfalls, some (special) corks can be used for sparkling wines (usually with a metallic attachment that clips on the bottle neck).
+Also, some (special) corks can be used for sparkling wines (usually with a metallic attachment that clips on the bottle neck).
 The Vacu Vin Wine Saver cannot be used for sparkling wines!
 Removing air from the bottle will just extract bubbles from the liquid and make it flat in no time…

 How does it compare to other vacuum pumps?